Spectacular guided hikes in CAPITOL REEF country

 Depending on the exact route – chosen to match your interest – we might pass ancient rock art panels, explore slot canyons, look for bighorn sheep, power-hike to staggering overlooks, or watch frogs swimming in the slickrock pools.
 But you’ll always see mind-bending geology that’ll change your concept of landscape.

-This 6.4-mile loop combines trail hiking and off-trail slickrock travel into a striking journey that gives an excellent introduction to Capitol Reef’s rugged backcountry, a corrugated wildland of sandstone domes and deep canyons.
-After two trail miles we break out of our rut to scramble atop the Reef and circumnavigate a remarkable fin-shaped tower nicknamed “The Stegosaur.”
-The off-trail portion is entirely on slickrock, with crazy views out across the northern Reef and Thousand Lakes Mountain.
-This trek requires 1,300 feet of elevation gain, a touch of easy scrambling, and several steep slopes, but the short mileage and reasonable pace make it suitable for any healthy individual.
+This 6.5-mile loop combines trail and cross-country travel into a staggeringly beautiful journey that’s doable yet challenging for most mortal hikers.
+After a 2.5-mile gradual trail climb, we leave the track, crossing multi-colored slickrock with crazy views out across the northern Reef to the isolated plateaus of Boulder and Thousand Lakes Mountains.
+This trek requires 1,300 feet of elevation gain, a touch of easy scrambling, and several steep slopes, but the short mileage makes it suitable for any healthy individual.

 Ferns Nipple Loop

 “Short, stout, and spectacular” perfectly describes this rugged, 7-mile route.
 It climbs 1,400 feet to circle around the blonde slickrock dome of Fern’s Nipple, then descends a faint, maze-like bighorn sheep track back to trailhead.
 Views from atop the reef are unparalleled.